alex8088/electron-vite/README.md

 ## Features

 - ⚡️Use the same way as [Vite](https://vitejs.dev)
-- 🔨Both main process and renderer process source code are built using Vite
+- 🔨Main process, renderer process and preload script source code are built using Vite
-- 📃The main process and the renderer process Vite configuration are combined into one file
+- 📃Main process, renderer process and preload script Vite configuration combined into one file
 - 📦Preset optimal build configuration
 - 🚀HMR for renderer processes